Iula79/exercises/Interview Questions.md

 If you include an external script in the <head> section, it is downloaded and executed before the page is shown, so you are sure that if a user saw the page they got tracked.
 For <img> tags there is no such guarantee, as the user might navigate away before the browser launches the load request for that image.
 On the other hand the image tracking will work also if javascript is disabled on the user's browser.

-With the script tag you can execute some javascript to collect additional information for example the page the hit came from, time spent on the page
+With the script tag you can execute some javascript to collect additional information for example the page the hit came from, time spent on the page, etc.